doogleit/doogleit.github.io/_posts/2019-11-29-automate-host-maintenance-with-the-vcenter-event-broker-appliance.md

 faas-cli secret create vcconfig --from-file=vcconfig.json --tls-no-verify
 ```

-3. Next modify the gateway in the stack.yml file with your vCenter Event Broker Appliance address and deploy the functions:
+Finally modify the gateway in the stack.yml file with your vCenter Event Broker Appliance address and deploy the functions:

 ```yaml
 provider:
   name: faas